Academic Operational Policies

 - Registration is online via Loyalist College’s student portal.
 Students will typically select one (1) general education course in the semesters dictated by their program.
 Students wishing to take more than one (1) General Education course in a given semester should consult their student success mentor as this may put them in an overload position.
 Students should be aware that appropriate fees will be charged for the second general education course for which they register.
 Students can access the GNED registration form from Student Success Mentors or Enrolment Services.
 Additional fees may be charged to students wishing to take a general education course off-cycle.

-- When a student registers online, courses that are full will be shown as such with an option for students to put themselves on a waitlist.
+- When a student registers fpr courses that are full students may be able to put themselves on a waitlist.
 Students must enrol in a course in order to add themselves to a waitlist and will only be able to register in courses with seats remaining, the number of which will be displayed.
 Student choice may be limited by the requirements of their vocational program of study.
 It is the responsibility of the student to make an educated choice, using the course information available on the portal and College website, including assessing whether or not they are good candidates for successful completion of online courses.

 - Students wishing to pursue an exemption or transfer credit should present their existing transcript to the Pathways Coordinator.
 Students wishing to PLAR a general education course should refer to the course outline for specific information.